 The technological development at this time had 2 main concerns:

 Following the focus on sound quality, later innovations began to experiment with other aspects of sound such as the concept of directional audio technology – devices that are capable of directing sound into a targeted area.
-This concept is now implemented by several companies, such as the directional speakers by Focusonics®, a concept creation that is capable of disseminating soundwaves into a targeted direction.

 Nowadays most electronic devices comprise an aspect of sound, and make use of modern and innovative sound control technologies.
 High Fidelity sound is now considered to be a standard feature within the majority of current speakers, regardless of their size or amplitude.

 The current loudspeakers market is well established, competitive, and evolving at an unprecedented pace.
 There are several types of loudspeakers in the contemporary market including:

 Please take a read of what are the different types of speakers for a greater insight into those existing in the current market today.

 Various research has concluded that the demand for sound technologies is constantly increasing.
 Hence, it is plausible to claim that sound technologies will continue to evolve in the future.
-So where could this take us?

-Modernization has led to mobile phone and portable bluetooth speakers becoming smaller and smaller, whilst attempting to improve their high quality sound volume emission.
-For instance, with every new mobile phone and portable bluetooth speaker device released, there is an increasing demand for better sound production.
 Various techniques bring these creations to fruition through mechanical and sound preprocessing so low frequency bass sounds can still be produced at a good level.
 This trend is expected to continue overtime as developers continue to push the boundaries of creativity with the releases of these devices.

 Another promising field for sound technology is artificial intelligence (AI).
 Growing demand for personalised experiences create ample opportunities for integration of sound technology within AI, as listeners desire to enjoy an ‘all-in-one’ solution to preserve their sound preferences across platforms, devices and spaces.
-Individually tailored listening settings that adapt to different times of day, seasons or moods can characterise the upcoming generation of sound devices, as the major market focus shifts towards fulfilling the requirements of a personalized experience.

 Overall, throughout the evolution of audio technology, the focus was constantly shifting from sound amplification to sound quality and the efficient integration of sound in everyday life.